rafuka/Dwa15-Project2/README.md

 ## Info for TA's
 Please check the comment that starts with *NOTE for TA's* on the *logic.php* file.

+## Things that can be improved/fixed
+There is a small glitch when clicking the *Generate!* button that makes the main *div* shrink and grow back again.

+Instead of scraping the web every time a user goes to the site, it would be better to scrape once for a large word base and save the words in a file.

 ## Resources
 For styling: [Bootswatch Theme](https://bootswatch.com/paper/).
 Words scraped from: http://www.paulnoll.com/Books/Clear-English/